horihiro/azure-custom-role-generator/README.md

 # Usage

 If you want to create a definition from scratch, no options and flags for `custom-role-generator` are needed.
+Basicaly this command extracts Azure REST API's endpoint and HTTP method from access logs of `az`, so `--debug` option for outputting the logs to stderr and redirection of stderr to stdout for `az` are needed.

 ```sh
 $ az [subcommand, arguments, and options] --debug 2>&1 | custom-role-generator